All About the Teacup : The Colossal Journey through 12 Centuries

 The handle is so-called for obvious reasons, for better handling.
 And so the little tea bowls came to be with handles.

-The English teacup was a poetic fancy.
+The English teacup and saucer was a poetic fancy.
 From inspiring poets and politicians to becoming the choice vessel at newly discovered joys of tea parlours!
 It was quite the scandal.
 And it had to play its part.

 So from the earlier modest Asian blue paintings of Chinese royalty or the countryside, British painters provided the teacup with a regal makeover.
 In time came the gold rim and a variety of shapes to the dainty cup and, even the handle.
 From just a hook-liked attache to the cup, the handle evolved to incorporate a rest for the thumb.